m04kA/challenge/README.md

 I create my http service by flask becouse it it's a little simpler than on django.

 For testing, I used Postman & MongoDB Compass.

+If you want using my service you have to follow the rule:
+- The data_type value must match the key of these values.